alainstalder/jexler/guide.md

 ### meta config

-The first line of a jexler script must start with `// Jexler {` (with arbitrary whitespace before and in between, case insensitive) and may contain a Groovy config (which the Groovy `ConfigSlurper can parse) with string keys and values of any type, the so called *meta config*, for example
+The first line of a jexler script must start with `// Jexler {` (with arbitrary whitespace before and in between, case-insensitive) and may contain a Groovy config (which the Groovy `ConfigSlurper can parse) with string keys and values of any type, the so-called *meta config*, for example

 ```groovy